Fountains of Wayne: 2013–2020: Post-breakup

-The band never issued an official announcement that they had broken up, but by 2016 all the members were speaking of Fountains of Wayne in the past tense.
+The band never issued an official announcement that they had broken up.
+However, by 2016, all the members were speaking of Fountains of Wayne in the past tense.
 Neither Schlesinger nor Collingwood had ruled out a future reunion, but both saw the possibility as remote.
-"I try never to say never," Collingwood said, "but it’s staggering to think of everything that would have to happen for me to want to repeat that experience."
+"I try never to say never," Collingwood said, "but it's staggering to think of everything that would have to happen for me to want to repeat that experience."

 In 2016, Collingwood released what was essentially a solo album that was issued under the group name Look Park.
 At the time of the album release, he elaborated on Fountains of Wayne's demise by saying, "When we were recording the record before the last Fountains of Wayne record, which was called Traffic and Weather, I didn't really have a whole lot to contribute to that album.
 I was out to lunch a little bit, mentally, and just drinking too much.
 And I think that the fact that I sort of removed myself from the process at that point made it really easier for Adam to take over.
 And when I was ready to actually make another album, you know, several years later after I'd sort of cleaned up my act, it was very difficult.
 It was very, very hard to get back into the position where we were equals."

-Porter and Young joined Schlesinger in 2016 on The Monkees' album Good Times! and again in 2018 on the group's Christmas Party.
+Porter and Young joined Schlesinger in 2016 on the Monkees' album Good Times! and again in 2018 on the group's Christmas Party.
 Schlesinger produced and wrote songs for both albums.

 Schlesinger and Collingwood, meanwhile, remained distant.
 "I don't even know where Adam lives now," Collingwood told an interviewer in 2019.

-2020: Death of Schlesinger and reunion
+2020-present: Death of Schlesinger and reunions

 Adam Schlesinger died of complications from COVID-19 on April 1, 2020.

 The surviving members of Fountains of Wayne performed together for the first time since 2013 on April 22, 2020, as part of a charity livestream event to raise funding for the New Jersey Pandemic Relief Fund.
 The performance was a tribute to Schlesinger, and featured Sharon Van Etten taking his place on bass guitar.

+On February 12, 2025, multiple posts from official band social media announced Fountains of Wayne's appearance at Milwaukee's Summerfest on July 4, 2025.
+Max Collins of the band Eve 6 was announced as the bassist for this show.
+Adam Schlesinger's family gave their blessings for the reunion, with Steven M. Gold - the band's longtime touring keyboardist as well as Schlesinger's producing and songwriting partner - also participating.

+On May 23, Joe Guese of The Click Five revealed on Instagram that he would be filling in for Jody Porter on guitar for Fountains of Wayne's summer shows.
+The band played their first reunion show on May 24 in Boca Raton, Florida, in which they performed songs from the first three albums.